 When World War II broke out, Dad volunteered for the army as soon as he was old enough, serving first as a military police officer and then training in Fort Benning for the paratrooper corps.
 Dad became a corporal in the 17th Airborne Division.
-His first jump took place in March of 1945, shortly after the Battle of the Bulge.
+His first jump took place in March of 1945, during Operation Varsity, shortly after the Battle of the Bulge.
 Varsity was the largest single airborne operation in history, involving some 17,000 paratroopers, and it involved landing on top of two German divisions near the Rhine River.
-Serving as squad leader, Dad and some twenty other men jumped out of their military glider into the sky, filled with the lead of German bullets.
+Serving as squad leader, Dad and some twenty other men jumped out of their transport aircraft into the sky, filled with the lead of German bullets.
 Dad opened his parachute and landed roughly, in the midst of an open field, part of a German farm; the Nazis had fired at the American paratroopers in the air but Dad was unharmed.